aarron-lee/LegionGoRemapper/README.md

 # Functionality

+For the **Legion Go S**, See Huesync for RGB controls: https://github.com/honjow/HueSync

 ### This plugin uses the Lenovo-built remapping + bios functionality that's used for Legion Space, which means that this plugin can only do what Legion Space is capable of

 This remapping plugin also only covers remapping for the X-input mode of the controller, it does NOT support FPS mode or D-input modes.